 Considering the nature of their business, I decided that the client is only interested in shipping fully confirmed Sales Documents.
 In order to accomplish this, we would need to make sure that only fully confirmed orders would appear in the Delivery Due list.
 After a bit of research, I found a routine (VOFM) which can be used to do exactly what I needed.

-There is a routine that is executed when running the Delivery Due list.
+There is a routine that is executed when updating the Delivery Due Index (see above).
 The routine is accessible via VOFM at the following Node:

 VOFM –> Requirements –> Subsequent Functions –> Delivery Due Index

 The standard routine that was preconfigured in our system is ‘104’; it is already excluding some sales documents from the list — for example, orders on credit hold.
 The routine can access standard Sales Document tables such as VBAK and VBAP (and probably several others) which should give me what I need.